 Eat & Drink

-There are an abundance of top-ranked restaurants near the hotel.
-Staff and guest favourites include Modavie (a great jazz bar), Méchant Bœuf (modern steakhouse meets French brasserie), Olive et Gourmando (great food/gift items, Barroco (European cuisine) and L’Amour du Pain (Best baguette in Quebec).
-For amazing seafood, we recommend Le Garde-Manger, while Le Serpent is the place to go for pasta.
-We also love Wolf & Workman (gastropub), Crux Comptoir (cold-pressed juices), Clandestino (mescal and tequila bar) and LOV (vegan and vegetarian food).
+There is an abundance of top-ranked restaurants near the hotel.
+Staff and guest favourites include Maggie Oakes (a modern steakhouse), Gaspar (French bistro meets gastropub), Olive et Gourmando (great food/gift items, BEVO (bar and pizza) and L’Amour du Pain (Best baguette in Quebec).
+For amazing seafood, we recommend Pincette Lobster Bar, while Jacopo is the place to go for pasta.
+We also love Perché (rooftop terrace in summer), Crux Comptoir (cold-pressed juices), Clandestino (mescal and tequila bar) and LOV (vegan and vegetarian food).

 There are amazing things happening here year-round.
 In January/February, music lovers flock to Igloofest, an annual music festival.
 From June to September, you can soak up the rays at Clock Tower Beach, an urban beach, or check out Piknic Electronik, the weekly electronic music festival.
 In the summers, you can also take a short ferry to Parc Jean-Drapeau, which has tons of activities and events.
 To find out about the area’s archaeology and history, visit Pointe-à-Callière.
 Year-round, you can ride Canada’s tallest ferris wheel at Grande Roue, while the Cirque du Soleil is in town every winter, and every second summer.